No, there are no prerequisistes to take the exam.

 take a manual payment and change your qualification.

-You do not need to resit any papers/units you have previously passed.
+You do not need to resit any units you have previously passed.

-The ABPI 2018 exam award will be presented at our ABPI annual dinner 2019.
-The candidates who completed the IQ Level 3 Diploma exam in 2018 will be considered for the 2018 award.
+The ABPI Exam Award is an opportunity for the highest acheiving Exam candidates to be recognised at the highest level.
+The candidates who completed the IQ Level 3 Diploma exam in 2020 will be considered for the 2020 award.
 We expect this to be an annual award going forward.

 We have developed the exam award criteria below with input from the ABPI exam steering group: